sassoftware/viya4-iac-aws/docs/CONFIG-VARS.md

 Example for `subnet_azs`:

-The zones below define allow you to configure where each subnet in the map above will be created. e.g. Looking at the example `subnets` map above, for `"control_plane" : ["192.168.130.0/28", "192.168.130.16/28"]`, the first subnet will be created in `us-east-2c` and the second in `us-east-2b`
+The zones defined below allow you to configure where each subnet in the map above will be created. e.g. Looking at the example `subnets` map above, for `"control_plane" : ["192.168.130.0/28", "192.168.130.16/28"]`, the first subnet will be created in `us-east-2c` and the second in `us-east-2b`

 ```terraform